-Grades 10-12, 1 year, 1 credit, Factor 10, Course #3605C
+Grade 10-12, 1 year, 1 credit, Factor 10, Course #3605C

-The AP Computer Science A course is an introductory course in computer science.
-The course will cover fundamentals of programming syntax and methodology using the Java programming language.
-Java is a modern, object-oriented programming language used to create professional software.
+This is a course in computer science using the Java programming language.
+This course will cover the fundamentals of programming syntax and methodology.
+Java is a modern, objectoriented programming language used to create professional software.
 In addition to gaining fluency in Java, students will develop general computer skills and consider the social and ethical implications of computing.
 The course will explore systematic problem-solving strategies that can be applied to real world problems.
-The focus will be first on programming basics and then on writing full classes and the logic and structures around building them.
+The course also prepares students to take the Advanced Placement Computer Science Exam.

-Prerequisite: Successful completion of Common Core Algebra I, Programming 1 & 2 and teacher recommendation.
+Prerequisite: Successful completion of Programming 1 or Programming 2 or teacher recommendation